 It allows each person to break free of convention (and indoctrination) that fails to include the holistic vision.
 People are making choices, deciding for themselves what they wish to subscribe to, and believe in.
 The Internet has also aided and abetted this growing sense of emancipation, and freedom to explore alternative viewpoints.

 It is messy at this point but it will distil down…

 What I see as drawing it together is the belief in, and exploration of, consciousness, or in a spirituality that includes consciousness and the interconnectiveness of everything.

-The holistic-spiritual worldview is likely to include belief in the afterlife, in karma and reincarnation.
+The holistic & spiritual worldview is likely to include belief in the afterlife, in karma and reincarnation.
 God/s can also be included but less likely to be the god/s of orthodox or world religions.
 A god may be feminine, as in Gaia, or less anthropomorphised as in the notion of a Source that is neither male nor female.
-I call this “Love” in my book, Love’s Story of Why We Are Here.
+I call this “Love” and have written about it in my book, Love’s Story of Why We Are Here.